Understanding resume parsing isn’t all that complicated, especially if you’ve been in the recruitment space for a while.

 Using a resume parser built into an AT lets recruiters find highly qualified candidates for a certain position.
 This is much better than manually scanning each resume and searching for qualifications.

-Paired up with Artificial Intelligence, they can bring about tonnes of benefits for your agency if utilised properly.
+Paired up with Artificial Intelligence, they can bring about tons of benefits for your agency if utilised properly.

 4. Maintains a standard format